DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_focus_event.md

 ---
 sidebar_label: focus
-title: focus
+title: JavaScript Form - focus Checkbox Group Event
+description: You can explore the focus Checkbox Group event of Form in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-`to do check`
+# focus

-@short: fires on focus in a CheckboxGroup control
+@short: fires when a CheckboxGroup control has received focus

-@signature:
+@signature: focus: (value: ICheckboxGroupValue, id: string) => void;

 @params:
-- value - the current value of the control
+- `value` - the current value of the control
-- id - id of the element of the CheckboxGroup control
+- `id: string` - the id of the element of the CheckboxGroup control

 @example:
 form.getItem("checkboxGroup").events.on("focus", (value, id) => {
     console.log("focus", value, id);
 });

-@relatedapi:
+@examplestop:

-@changelog: Added in v7.2
+@changelog: added in v7.2